-UNDP applies a fair and transparent selection process that will take into account the competencies/skills of the applicants as well as their financial proposals.
+UNDP applies a fair and transparent selection process that will consider the competencies/skills of the applicants as well as their financial proposals.
 Qualified women and members of social minorities are encouraged to apply.

 UNDP-GEF TE REPORT AUDIT TRAIL